This article was updated on March 4, 2022

 Step 7: Establish your digital presence

 While signage is important, today, the quickest way to make a name for your restaurant is through a thoughtful digital presence that expresses who you are to a wider audience.
+Before establishing your digital presence, it is crucial to do market research and find your target customer.

 A digital presence for a small restaurant can include: